Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 * Started Lesson 3
 * Learnt to perform linear Regression and multiple linear regression analysis using excel
 * Learnt about correlation between predictor and target variables.

+**Thoughts:** There must be correlation between predictors and target variable to make good predictions with linear regression

 ![linear Regression](./images/linear-regression.png)